Cyb3r-Jak3/html5validator-docker/README.md

 ## Sources

 You can pull the image from either Docker Hub or GitHub.
-Currently the default images are based off of `python3-slim` there are images available using `python3.6-alpine3.12` if a smaller size is desired.
-Once there is enough testing then I will switch the default images over to alpine based ones.
+Currently the default images are based off of `python3-alpine3.12` there are images available using `python3.6-slim`.

-To use the alpine based images add `-alpine` to the tag you are using, i.e. `cyb3rjak3/html5validator:latest` becomes `cyb3rjak3/html5validator:latest-alpine`.
+To use the slim based images add `-slim` to the tag you are using, i.e. `cyb3rjak3/html5validator:latest` becomes `cyb3rjak3/html5validator:latest-slim`.

 ### Docker